 We offer representation in the most serious matters and in the highest jurisdictions.
 In addition to our Sydney office, we have several office locations located near major Courts that allow us to service thousands of clients throughout NSW.
-Our Criminal Lawyers work from several office locations, including Sydney CBD, Parramatta, Sutherland and Wollongong, servicing the entire Sydney Metro, most of Greater Western Sydney and the Illawarra and South Coast.
+We are currently located in the Sydney CBD, Parramatta, Sutherland and Wollongong, servicing the entire Sydney Metro, most of Greater Western Sydney and the Illawarra and South Coast.

 Criminal Law documents.